 Incoming Football League chairman Ian Lenagan will address supporters at the Summit - a particularly timely appearance given the recent news of the Football League's proposed restructure.

-The full programme of events for the 2016 Summit are still being finalised but workshops will also look at ticket pricing, non-league issues, fan culture, diversity, safe standing and more.
+The full programme of events for the 2016 Summit are still being finalised but workshops will also look at ticket pricing, non-league issues, fan culture, diversity, safe standing and more (full details here).
 The FSF's AGM will be held on the following day, Sunday 17th July (see below for more info).

 SUPPORTERS SUMMIT (SATURDAY 16TH JULY):